migupl/poc-puppeteer-lighthouse/README.md

 Linux 4.19.8-arch1-1-ARCH x86_64
 ```

-can abort the building process with an error error like
+can abort the building process with an error like

 ```bash
 ...